Neil Gaiman writes On Terry Pratchett, he is not a jolly old elf at all.. It’s worth reading.

 This is one of those cases where an intelligent question elicits knowledge you didn’t know you had.
 I discovered that I do believe strongly that cvs-fast-export’s workload is dominated by large repositories.
 The reason is a kind of adverse selection phenomenon that I think is very general to old technologies with high exit costs.

-The rest of this blog post will use CVS as an example of the phenomenon, and may thus be of interest even to people who don’t specifically care about high version control systems.
+The rest of this blog post will use CVS as an example of the phenomenon, and may thus be of interest even to people who don’t specifically care about old version control systems.